-Things to do on Aitutaki
+Things to do in Aitutaki

 Take a Lagoon Cruise

 This is an absolute must do while on Aitutaki.
 The lagoon is just so beautiful; it must be seen in person.
 Even the pictures don’t do it justice.
 There are many lagoon cruise companies that will spend the day on the lagoon, all including snorkeling and lunch.
-We choose Teking Tours to take us out, and it was amazing!
+We choose Teking lagoon tours to take us out, and it was amazing!
 Teking and his crew were outstanding: funny, informative, and concerned about everyone’s safety.
 The food they cooked was delicious, and the cruise was great because of them!
 Tekings is a small tour, we only had 14 people total, spread out on 2 boats.
 The boats are small, so they speed from island to island.
-Teking takes you to 3 different snorkeling spots, and 4 motus/islands, including the famous honeymoon island and One-foot island.
+Teking lagoon cruise takes you to 3 different snorkeling spots, and 4 motus/islands, including the famous honeymoon island and One-foot island.
 These islands are just gorgeous!
 We almost went a second time because we had such a great time!

 **If you come over for the day with Air Rarotonga, you will go on the Vaka Cruise.
 The Vaka cruise uses a more traditional boat and holds more people**